Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 }
 ```

-- [ ] blue sections on a white background
+- [ x ] blue sections on a white background
 - [ ] Yellow sections on a blue background
 - [ ] Green sections on a white background
 - [ ] blue sections on a red background